 For an overview of our programs and more information about our plans, see the CAL Programs page, as well as our current flier and the Q & A about CAL programs for 2023.
 Already in 2022, we deliver courses in six out of the possible eleven languages that are accredited for Year 11-12 students to learn in the ACT.
 We are planning to deliver courses in all languages accredited in the ACT senior secondary curriculum, except where there is already another registered provider for centrally-delivered programs.

-As we deliver programs for 2022 and plan for 2023, we look forward to working with students, families and schools in providing expanded opportunities for language learning that complement existing programs in languages offered in the ACT.
+As we deliver programs for 2022 and plan for 2023, we look forward to continuing our work with students, families and schools in providing expanded opportunities for language learning that complement existing programs in languages offered in the ACT.
 For more details, see our programs page.

 Convener, Canberra Academy of Languages

-Costs are $500 per term (which may be offset by any applicable subsidies), paid at the start of each term.
-This equates to about $12 per hour of program delivery.
+- Costs are $500 per term, invoiced at the start of each semester.
+This equates to about $15 per hour of program delivery.

-Enrolment enquiriesTo enquire about enrolment for 2023, please email your expression of interest to firstname.lastname@example.org and let us know:
+Enrolment enquiriesTo enquire about enrolment for 2023, please email your expression of interest to firstname.lastname@example.org, and let us know:

-- the language you would like to study
+- the language the student would like to study

 - if relevant, the Year 11-12 language units the student has completed already or will complete before commencing with us (not relevant for applicants currently in Year 10)